Family Policy Council

 A Family Policy Council (FPC) is one of several US state-level organizations affiliated with Focus on the Family (FotF), a nationwide conservative Christian organization.
-Family Policy Councils work for policies that FotF describes as "pro-family".
-These include opposition to same-sex marriage, LGBT adoption, and LGBT workplace protections, and support for abstinence-only sex education, increased legal restrictions on abortion and traditional Christian gender roles.
+Family Policy Councils work for policies described as "pro-family".
+These include support for traditional marriage, abstinence-only sex education, increased legal restrictions on abortion and opposition to same-sex marriage, LGBT adoption, and LGBT workplace protections.
 FPCs also work to shape public opinion, organize political demonstrations, and cultivate future politicians.